halloTheCoder/download-anime/README.md

 # download-anime
-Downloading anime from 9anime using selenium and python Just some code to make watching anime fun by just downloading the specified anime Code is wriiten in very unpleasing manner and requires some modification.
+Downloading anime from 9anime using selenium and python.
+Just some code to make watching anime fun by just downloading the specified anime.
+Code is wriiten in very unpleasing manner and requires some modification.
 Include only **dbs**,**op**,**boruto**.
 To include more anime only require to update the dictionary.